 Horn bias: It is the opposite of halo bias.
 Disliking someone and rejecting him due to that negative image.
 Confirmation bias is a type of horn bias in job interview evaluation.

 If the job interview assessment is not made objectively then, this results in making wrong selection decisions and negligent hiring.
 You could gather information on the capability of employees, but you didn’t.
 I have seen organizations stick to their old practices forever no matter how much they are hurting the quality of the hiring process.

 Imagine you just interviewed some candidates for a graphic designing job and the rater biases jumped in.
 You like the candidate because he has an American English accent and you hire him.
 But you don’t assess him for the job-based competencies.
 So, when he joins the job, his performance reveals that he lacks the job knowledge.
 This renders the entire hiring process null.
 Your company costs, time and other resources go into trash.
 This was the liability which as an interviewer you had on your shoulders and you failed.
 Now, the company needs to hire again: spend more for advertising, testing, interviewing and on-boarding.
 Above all, you wasted the time of the company.

 Do you know every organization should experiment with their hiring practices in simulation and then ultimately pick the best ones?
 These simulation techniques involve conducting the interview activity called mock interviews, so they immediately bring any job interview assessment errors to surface which otherwise might not be visible.

 Therefore, these simulation techniques do not only train the interviewers but also highlight the errors out of the interview process and come up with the best practices we can follow.

 Documentation for job interview assessment

 The documentation for job interview assessment depends upon the type of job.
-An assessment form is designed according to the job description and the job specific competencies.
-So, job interview assessment form for managerial position will be different from the one for a junior position.
+An assessment form is designed according to the job description and the job-specific competencies.
+So, the job interview assessment form for a managerial position will be different from the one for a junior position.
 Two managers of different departments are evaluated based on separate criteria, so HR needs to design multiple evaluation forms.